pilotmoon/popclipweb/site/guide/index.md

 The user guide is divided into the following sections:

-1. [**Getting Started**](getting-started): Step-by-step instructions on how to obtain PopClip and get it up and running on your Mac.
+1. [**Installation**](installation): Step-by-step instructions on how to obtain PopClip and get it up and running on your Mac.

-2. **Basics**: The fundamentals of PopClip: how to get the PopClip bar to appear and disappear, and a tour of the built-in actions.
+2. [**Basic Usage**](basic-usage): The fundamentals of PopClip: how to get the PopClip bar to appear and disappear, and a tour of the built-in actions.

 3. **Settings**: Comprehensive overview of PopClip's settings.
 Learn how to customise PopClip to suit your needs.